mulesoft-anypoint/anypoint-client-go/team_group_mappings/docs/DefaultApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiOrganizationsOrgIdTeamsTeamIdGroupmappingsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetTeamGroupMappingsRequest struct via the builder pattern

 Name | Type | Description  | Notes